Teach Your Kids How To Save Money

 Game time!

 Are you playing a lot more games as a family?
 Board games are fun and can include valuable life lessons, too.
 Choose ones that teach basic principles of personal finance, like the Game of Life, Pay Day, or Monopoly.
 There are also games that specifically focus on money management techniques like Cash Flow 101.
-If you’d like more ideas for board games that can increase your family’s money skills, this article lists some different ones available.
-For a more comprehensive list of board games to teach personal finance skills at different ages of your child’s development, this article lists 53 options.
+For a comprehensive list of board games to teach personal finance skills at different ages of your child’s development, this article lists 53 options.
 As your family plays these games together, your children can learn core financial concepts to help them in the future.

 Saving in a 529 plan